MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 With the User Interface wired-up and exposed to C# code, switch back to Visual Studio for Mac and let it synchronize the changes made in Xcode and Interface Builder.

 > [!NOTE]
-> **NOTE:** It probably took a long time to create the User Interface and **Outlets** and **Actions** for this first app, and it may seem like a lot of work, but a lot of new concepts were introduced and a lot of time was spent covering new ground.
+> It probably took a long time to create the User Interface and **Outlets** and **Actions** for this first app, and it may seem like a lot of work, but a lot of new concepts were introduced and a lot of time was spent covering new ground.
 After practicing for a while working with Interface Builder, this interface and all its **Outlets** and **Actions** can be created in just a minute or two.

 <a name="Synchronizing_Changes_with_Xcode" />

-## Synchronizing Changes with Xcode
+### Synchronizing Changes with Xcode

 When the developer switches back to Visual Studio for Mac from Xcode, any changes that they have made in Xcode will automatically be synchronized with the Xamarin.Mac project.